brookshelley/brookshelley.github.com/movies.md

     speaking Japanese the entire time, unlike the rest of the characters.
 He's great.
 I hope he got paid for this trash.

+50. **xXx: The Return of Xander Cage**

+    Wow, this movie was over-the-top ridiculous.
+And the terrible coat was back from the first movie.
+I think this canonically takes place in the Marvel universe, because of Samuel L. Jackson.
+I have no idea why xXx uses "extreme sports" people, soccer stars, and a DJ(?), but here we are.
+I love this very, very goofy series, and bought this movie with a big grin when it was no longer available for rent.
+Everyone is having a blast, and it's a multi-cutural cast that is filled with neat folks.

 ## 2016

 1. **Nine Lives**